The Brain: The Key to Our Fight Against Obesity

 Overhauls “hunger and craving hormones”, working on the reward centre of the brain, reducing cravings.

 These medications have also shown to result in weight loss, which may in turn help to reduce the risk of diabetes complications.
-At this time, only Saxenda and Wegovy are approved for weight loss at this time.

 A low-fat, natural, unprocessed diet